 The cooperation between Berlin and Istanbul involved many different projects done with individual Senate Departments, Berlin’s ministries.
-Increasingly, however, collaboration between institutions in Berlin and Istanbul has been negatively impacted in recent years by the strained relations between Germany and Turkey.
+Increasingly, however, the strained relations between Germany and Turkey in recent years have had a negative impact on collaboration between institutions in Berlin and Istanbul.
 The broad program of events organized in both cities to celebrate the 20th and the 25th anniversaries of our city partnership, which focused especially on culture and business, was the result of much closer cooperation.

-In the years after 2014, it was thanks primarily to a few dedicated NGOs (such as the August Bebel Institute) and foundations (such as Mercator) that the connections between Istanbul and the people of Berlin were not broken off completely, despite the increasing difficulties between Germany and Turkey and, as a result, between Berlin and Istanbul.
+In the years after 2014, it was thanks primarily to a few dedicated NGOs (such as the August Bebel Institute) and foundations (such as Mercator) that the connections between Istanbul and the people of Berlin were not completely severed, despite the increasing difficulties between Germany and Turkey and, as a result, between Berlin and Istanbul.